ahmed-ibrahim-salim/WeatherDemoApp/README.md

 # WeatherDemoApp

+## Features
-track current weather in real-time.
+- track current weather in real-time.
+- search for cities to get weather conditions for the current time.
+- maintain list of cities by adding and deleting cities.
+- see historical weather data for each city.

 ## Installation: